1. Preface

 S | ≤0.020 | 0.012 |

-Carry out metallographic inspection for the raw materials in the warehouse.
+A metallographic inspection was conducted on the raw materials in the warehouse.

-The macro morphology is shown in Fig. 1 and the microstructure is shown in Fig. 2.
-See Table 2 for test results.
+The macro morphology is shown in Figure 1 and the microstructure is shown in Figure 2.
+The test results can be seen in Table 2.

 Fig. 1 low magnification inspection of forging blank sample (1:1 industrial hydrochloric acid hot corrosion)